Updated August 21, 2023

 Example #1 – YEAR Formula with DATE Function

-To know the 4-digit year we need to input the serial number of the date.
-But, how can we every time calculate the serial number for date.
-So, instead of using the serial number we can use the date formula.
+To know the 4-digit year, we need to input the date’s serial number.
+But, how can we every time calculate the serial number for a date every day?
+So, instead of using the serial number, we can use the date formula.

-Follow the below steps to get the year from a date using date formula instead of using the serial number.
+Follow the steps below to get the year from a date using the date formula instead of the serial number.

 First, start the YEAR Formula as below.

-Input DATE Formula in place of the serial number as below.
+Input the DATE Formula in place of the serial number as below.

-Now we need to input the year, month and day in the DATE Formula.
+We must input the year, month, and day in the DATE Formula.

 Press Enter Key.

-As we have input the Year as 2019 in the date formula hence it returns the year as 2019.
+As we have input the Year as 2019 in the date formula, it returns the year as 2019.

 Example #2 – Year Formula with TODAY Function

-If we want to get the current year details using Today function, we can get it very easily.
+If we want to get the current year details using the Today function, we can easily get it.
 Follow the below steps.

 Start the Year Formula as below.

-We need to get the 4-digit year number from today hence the input TODAY function now.
+We need to get today’s 4-digit year number, hence the input TODAY function.